-In order to be considered an exempt professional, an employee’s monthly salary must equal at least twice California’s minimum wage for full-time work.
-Full-time work is classified by the state as 40 hours per week.
+To be considered an exempt professional, an employee’s monthly salary must equal at least twice California’s minimum wage for full-time work.
+California classifies “full time work” as 40 hours per week.

-When calculating an employee’s salary in order to determine exempt status, monthly salary must be used even if the employer utilizes a two-week or other non-monthly payment period.
+When calculating an employee’s salary to determine exempt status, monthly salary must be used even if the employer utilizes a two-week or other non-monthly payment period.

 Licensed/Certified OR Primarily Engaged In Learned/Artistic Profession

-In order to be meet the professional exemption standards, an employee must be licensed or certified in a recognized profession or be primarily engaged in a learned or artistic profession.
-Only one of these standards must be met in order for the employee to be considered exempt.
+To meet the professional exemption standards, an employee must be licensed or certified in a recognized profession or be primarily engaged in a learned or artistic profession.
+Only one of these standards must be met for the employee to be considered exempt.

 “Licensed or certified in a recognized profession”

 Over half of the employee’s duties must consist of work directly related to the recognized profession.
-For example, a licensed lawyer who spends 2 days per week advising younger lawyers in a law office and 3 days working as a secretary would be considered nonexempt.
+For example, a licensed lawyer who spends two days per week advising younger lawyers in a law office and three days working as a secretary would be considered nonexempt.

 The employee must in most cases be licensed or certified by the state of California in that profession.
 Exceptions to this rule are listed below: